Known more commonly as ‘the Tube’, the London Underground is the perfect way to travel in and around Central London.

 Underground Opening Times

-After their normally extremely busy day, the Underground will stop operating at around 12 Midnight.
-This may vary slightly, so please check with staff en route to find out details of when the last train is.
+This may vary slightly, so please check with staff en route to find out when the last train is.

 Is the London Subway Easily Accessible?

-Whilst most subway stations is London are easily accessible via stairs, the facilities catering for those with poor mobility differ from station to station, so please check before making your journey, as it may change the route you take.
+Whilst most subway stations in London are easily accessible via stairs, the facilities catering for those with poor mobility differ from station to station.

-When embarking and disembarking a tube train, it is important to remember that there is usually a step of around 8 inches between the train and the platform.
-If you think that this might be an issue for you, then you should travel in the carriage nearest the driver, so they can see you clearly and allow you sufficient time to safely get on or off.
+When embarking and disembarking a tube train, it is essential to remember that there is usually a step of around 8 inches between the train and the platform.

-Visit TFL’s website for details on accessibility of London Underground stations.
+Visit T.F.L.’s website for details on the accessibility of London Underground stations.

 Guoman Hotels in London